piazza-energy/curated-resource-list/software.md

 - [Grid edge](https://www.gridedge.co.uk/) is an energy analytics platform for commercial buildings.
 They want to change the way that people use energy by putting data-driven, intelligent control into the hands of commercial energy consumers.
 Has [raised 2.5M in Oct 19](https://www.bp.com/en/global/corporate/news-and-insights/press-releases/bp-expands-its-digital-energy-portfolio-by-investing-in-energy-management-platform-grid-edge.html) from BP Ventures
 - [Intelligent Communities Lifecycle (ICL)](https://www.iesve.com/icl) is a digital twin & simulation software to assess energy consumption and optimisation for aggregation of buildings in communities, developed by Integrated Environmental Solutions (IES)
 - [EC3](https://buildingtransparency.org/) is a free, industry-supported, construction-specific material search and planning tool that helps construction professionals quantify EC, find high-impact reductions, and guide procurement to reduce embodied carbon.
+- [ZERO Code Energy Calculator](https://zero-code.org/energy-calculator/) relying on others' standards
+- [The System Advisor Model (SAM)](https://sam.nrel.gov/) is a free techno-economic software model that facilitates decision-making for people in the renewable energy industry.
+Also has a web version with smaller feature set called [REopt](https://reopt.nrel.gov/faq.html).
+Check their [GH account](https://github.com/NREL) for what released open source

+## Photovoltaic

+probably need to rethink this section as it also appears in the [hardware](./hardware) page with photovoltaic producers, while here is related to software platforms, but not knowledge (which is in its specific [page](./knowledge))

+- [Sighten](http://www.sighten.io/) Platform for solar workflow management, from planning, financing, installation, monitoring, support
+- [PVGIS](https://re.jrc.ec.europa.eu/pvgis.html) has been developed for more than 10 years at the European Commission Joint Research Centre, at the JRC site in Ispra, Italy.
+The focus of PVGIS is research in solar resource assessment, photovoltaic (PV) performance studies, and the dissemination of knowledge and data about solar radiation and PV performance.
+- [Solcast](https://solcast.com/about-us/) are dedicated to developing the data and tools needed to plan, construct, operate and manage solar power systems across the world.
+- [Solargis](https://solargis.com/about-us) provide reliable and accurate solar, weather and solar electricity data that are used in the whole lifecycle of solar power plants, from prospection to development and operation

 ## Blockchains